-- fixed income products, mainly including collateralized fixed income products sponsored by trust companies and other products that provide investors with fixed rates of return; - private equity funds products, including investments in private equity funds sponsored by domestic and internal fund management firms; - · securities investment funds, which are privately raised funds investing in publicly traded stocks; and - investment-linked insurance products.
+- fixed income products, mainly including collateralized fixed income products sponsored by trust companies and other products that provide investors with fixed rates of return; - private equity funds products, including investments in private equity funds sponsored by domestic and internal fund management firms: - · private securities investment funds, which are privately raised funds investing in publicly traded stocks; and - · investment-linked insurance products.

-Currently approximately 41% of the products we distribute consist of fixed income products designed to achieve financial security and capital preservation for our clients.
+Currently approximately 42.7% of the products we distribute consist of fixed income products designed to achieve financial security and capital preservation for our clients.
 The table below summarizes certain information relating to the transaction value of the different types of products that we distributed during the periods indicated:

-Years Ended December 31,

-2008 2009 201 0

-RMB in RMB in RMB in

-millions % millions % millions %

-Product type

-Fixed income products 1,978 62.7 3,612 64.8 5,908 41.0

-Private equity fund products 772 24.5 1,594 28.6 8,264 57.3

-Private securities investment funds and investment-linked insurance products 404 12.8 368 6.6 246 1.7

-All products 3,154 100.0 5,574 100.0 14,418 100.0
+Years Ended December 31, 2009 2010 201 1 RMB in millions % RMB in millions % RMB in millions % Product type Fixed income products 3,612 64.8 5,908 41.0 9,638 42.7 Private equity fund products 1,594 28.6 8,264 57.3 10,835 48.0 Private securities investment funds and investment-linked insurance products 368 6.6 246 1.7 2,113 9.3 All products 5,574 100.0 14,418 100.0 22,586 100.0

-Among the fixed income products we distribute, wealth management products that have real estate or real estate-related business as their underlying assets accounted for 41.0% and 88.8% of the total transaction value of all fixed income products we distributed in 2009 and 2010, respectively.
-Among the private equity fund products we distribute, wealth management products that have real estate or real estate- related business as their underlying assets accounted for 41% and 17.9% of the total transaction value of all fixed income products we distributed in 2009 and 2010, respectively.
+Among the fixed income products we distribute, wealth management products that have real estate or real estate-related business as their underlying assets accounted for 41.0%, 88.8% and 71.4% of the total transaction value of all fixed income products we distributed in 2009, 2010 and 2011, respectively.
+Among the private equity fund products we distribute, wealth management products that have real estate or real estate-related business as their underlying assets accounted for 41%, 17.9% and 21.5% of the total transaction value of all private equity fund products we distributed in 2009, 2010 and 2011, respectively.

 While OTC products will remain the core products we distribute, we intend to diversify our product choices and distribute non-OTC products, such as mutual funds or other publicly traded wealth management products.
-Currently we are in the process of applying for the license for sale of mutual funds.
+In February 2012, Noah Upright received the license for distributing mutual funds from CSRC and altered its scope of business to fund distribution.

-Further to the distribution of third-party wealth management products, we have recently launched our proprietary fund of funds products.
-In 2010, we successfully raised approximately RMB1.2 billion (US\$172.0 million) for our private equity fund of funds.
+Further to the distribution of third-party wealth management products, we have launched our proprietary fund of funds products in 2010.
+We successfully raised approximately RMB1.2 billion (US\$172.0 million) and RMB384.5 million (US\$59.5 million) for our private equity fund of funds in 2010 and 2011, respectively.